gaballench/zootaxa-bst/README.md

 ## Bug reports and contributing

 Please feel free to send a pull request through github for improving the package.
-Also, you can send bug reports and suggestions for improvement; please ensure that you provide a reproducible instance along with your bug report (e.g., both the .tex file and the .bib file so that I can better understand what is going on).
+Also, you can send bug reports and suggestions for improvement; please ensure that you provide a reproducible instance along with your bug report (e.g., both the .tex file and the .bib file that I can compile so that I can better understand what is going on).

 ## License

 This package is released under the LaTeX Project Public License in order to follow the license of the apa package on CTAN.
-See https://ctan.org/license/lppl1.3c for details.
+See https://ctan.org/license/lppl1.3c for details and the file `LICENSE` for details.